-Finding: Floors - Bouncy / Squeaking
+Finding: Flooring - Bouncy / Squeaking

-The internal flooring in these areas were identified as being bouncy or squeaking at the time of inspection.
+The internal flooring in various areas was identified as being bouncy or squeaking at the time of inspection.
 A bouncy or squeaking floor surface generally presents as a discernible change in level as they are walked across, in noisy or creaking flooring, or in consequent movement of surrounding furniture and fixtures.